 Licenses are personal and they

 are non-transferable.
 They are only issued to people over 12 years of

 age.
 A fee can either be paid to fish in a single reservoir, or a higher

 rate can be paid to access all reservoirs.
-All licences expire on the 31
+All licenses expire on the 31

 December of the year in which they are issued.
-Short-term group licences are available.
+Short-term group licenses are available.

 Freshwater fishing regulations

 Anyone fishing in Cyprus must adhere to fishing regulations which apply to the following: